-- 6. Make sure to use dedicated storage facilities for feed, bedding and chemicals. - 7.
-Please liaise with animal holding facility manager (Travis Smit) prior to intake of any animals and supply details of where animals are arriving from and when they will be arriving, supplying RECA letter of project approval. - 8.
-Animals received are to be brought through the back door to the environmental rooms through the clean corridor and not through the main entrance of the building. - 9.
-All new animals to the facility are to be kept in isolation during the quarantine period. - 10.
-All captive animals to receive appropriate, uncontaminated and nutritionally adequate food in accordance with acceptable requirements for the species and RECA approved protocol. - 11.
-All captive animals to have access to uncontaminated clean drinking water. - 12.
-Monitoring sheets (including water and food provisioning schedules) and details of RECA approved protocol to be posted on the door (in envelope) at the entrance of the relevant environmental room/s.
-RECA may require photographic evidence of animals and their holding conditions at short notice. - 13.
-Please make sure housing conditions are consistent with descriptions in RECA approved protocol. - 14.
-Cold-room and freezer facility are available outside of environmental rooms.
+- 10. Unless required as part of the approved study, all captive animals to receive appropriate, uncontaminated and nutritionally adequate food in accordance with acceptable requirements for the species and REC-A approved protocol. - 11.
+Unless required as part of the approved study, all captive animals to have access to uncontaminated clean drinking water. - 12.
+Monitoring sheets (including water and food provisioning schedules) and details of REC-A approved protocol to be posted on the door (in envelope) at the entrance of the relevant environmental room/s.
+REC-A may require photographic evidence of animals and their holding conditions at short notice. - 13.
+Please make sure housing conditions are consistent with descriptions in REC-A approved protocol. - 14.
+Cold-room and freezer facilities are available outside of environmental rooms.
 Items stored here need to be clearly labelled and signed. - 15.
 Ensure prompt and sanitary disposal of animal carcasses and waste material in accordance with the Occupational Health and Safety Act, 1993 (Act No. 85 of 1993).
 Contact Mfundo Mpinga (041 5042428) Mfundo.Mpinga@mandela.ac.za for assistance. - 16.
-Before making use of ablutions, please ensure the following: your lab coat is left on the appropriate hooks, not to be worn into the ablutions and to ensure that your hands are sanitized. - 17.
-All surgical procedures to be performed by a qualified vet or under the supervision of a vet if so approved by RECA. - 18.
+Before making use of ablutions, please ensure the following: your lab coat is left on the appropriate hooks, not to be worn into the ablutions and to ensure that your hands are sanitised. - 17.
+All surgical procedures to be performed by a qualified vet or person with appropriate paraveterinary certification, or under the supervision of these professionals, if so approved by REC-A. - 18.
 Cage washing can be done within the rooms making use of the dedicated sinks.
 Rooms to be kept clean during experiments and to be thoroughly washed after each experiment. - 19.
-All cleaning chemicals to be kept in lockable cabinet outside of the environmental rooms.
+All cleaning chemicals to be kept in the lockable cabinet outside of the environmental rooms.
 Cabinet to be found in corridor clearly labelled as cleaning chemical storage.

-For queries/ assistance with environmental rooms contact Travis Smit Phone: 0641653839/0415042421 Email: Travis.Smit@mandela.ac.za
+For queries/ assistance with environmental rooms contact Pieter du Toit Phone: 0823429215/0415042168 Email: Pieter.dutoit@ mandela.ac.za